 In Garageband, you can use “Pitch-Correction” in the bottom portion of the Smart Controls.
 I haven’t written an article on how to use Auto-Tune yet (update: now I have), but I will in the future.

-Not only is there a default Pitch Correction in Garageband, but there are also external plug-ins that you can buy, including Melodyne 5 from Plugin Boutique which is easily the best editing tool you can get for Garageband.
+Not only is there a default Pitch Correction in Garageband, but there are also external plug-ins that you can buy, including Antares Auto-Tune Pro (from Plugin Boutique) which is easily the best vocal tuning tool you can get for Garageband.

 Use Volume Automation To Turn The Volume And Signal Down During Silent Parts